konflux-ci/architecture/architecture/HAS/hybrid-application-service-component-types.md

 - If a .dockerignore file is present, make sure that a wildcard, *, entry is not present, as AppStudio builds the Application source as part of the Container build

 Python
 - Pip is used to manage dependencies for AppStudio Python projects.
-Make sure that your project has a requirements.txt at the root
+Make sure that your project has a requirements.txt or a pyproject.toml file at the root.

 NodeJS
 - HAS expects NodeJS based Components to have a package.json at the Component's base folder